jsummers/imageworsener/readme.txt

  - All the image scaling algorithms that it implements.

 Other information:
- - The command-line utility fully supports PNG and JPEG files, and has partial support for BMP and TIFF.
+ - The command-line utility fully supports PNG, JPEG, and WEBP files, and has partial support for BMP, TIFF, and MIFF.
  - The library is (more or less) not specific to a particular file format.
  - Full support for high color depth (16 bits per sample).
  - Some options can be set differently for the different dimensions